summa-dev/halo2-experiments/README.md

 Lastly, let's consider a case where lhs lies outside the range.
 For example `lhs = 1` and `rhs = 257` and N_BYTES is 1.
 Diff is a single advice column but it can't represent the value 256 in 8 bits!

 TO DO:
+- [ ] Understand the whole functioning
-- [ ] Add utils - create bool_check component for that
+- [ ] Implement range check for diff chunks
-- [ ] Check whether it is possible to import it from the zkevm circuits lib.
+- [x] Check whether it is possible to import it from the zkevm circuits lib.
 - [ ] What are expressions?
-- [ ] Implement range check for diff chunks
+- [ ] Need to enforce the LT expression to be equal to 1 on a higher-level circuit!